CircleCI-Public/circleci-runner-k8s/README.md

 More details about using and configuring a service account can be found in the [Helm documentation](https://helm.sh/docs/chart_best_practices/rbac/#yaml-configuration).

 ## Support Scope
 - Customers who modify the chart beyond values in `values.yaml` do so at their own risk.
 The type of support CircleCI provides for those customizations will be limited.
+[Container Runner](https://circleci.com/docs/container-runner) is the recommended method for using self-hosted runners with Kubernetes.

 ## Reporting Issues
 - Customers are encouraged to open issues here to report bugs or problems, and [open support tickets](https://support.circleci.com/hc/en-us/) to receive specific help from support engineers.

-## Known Issues/Pending Work
+## Limitations
-- Autoscaling is not yet implemented - for now, you'll need to manually modify the `replicaCount` in `values.yaml` and update the cluster and run:
+- Autoscaling is not implemented - you'll need to manually modify the `replicaCount` in `values.yaml` and update the cluster and run:

 ```bash
 $ helm upgrade "circleci-runner" ./ \